SakshiSatpathy/ReadMe/README.md

 (e) buy custom-designed surveillance camera covers which are sensor-enabled and close surveillance cameras in the event of a ransomware or city-wide cyber breach.
 This prevents surveillance misuse by unauthorized parties.

-## 5) CompSci 170 (Efficient Algorithms and Intractable Problems) Final Project
+## 5) CompSci 170 (Efficient Algorithms and Intractable Problems) Project and Classwork
+**Final Project:**
-** Built solver which attempted NP-Hard problem for placing placing penguins in igloos based efficiently based on exponential constraints.
+Built solver which attempted NP-Hard problem for placing placing penguins in igloos based efficiently based on exponential constraints.
 Algorithm features relaxed dynamic programming algorithm with knapsack-based approach that accounts for maximum profit at time t, and simulated annealing is applied to the DP solver's generated outputs to improve profit through randomly exploring permutations.

+**Problem sets/homework and discussions on the following algorithms:**

+Graphs and Trees: Minimum spanning trees, depth-first and breadth-first search, topological sort with strongly-connected components, shortest paths algorithms (Dijkstra and Bellman-Ford), randomized min-cut

+General approaches: Fast Fourier Transform, divide-and-conquer, dynamic programming, greedy algorithms, union find

+Optimization: linear programming, duality, network flow

+Theoretical: NP completeness, Approximation algorithms

+Security: Hashing, Huffman Codes

 ## 6) CompSci 160 (User Interface Design and Development) Projects